randomraccoon/g66-pokemon-node/README.md

 ```
 As a user
-When I make 2 Pokemón battle
+When I make 2 Pokémon battle
 Then the winner's CP is incremented by 20
 ```

 __#2__

-* Write a migration that adds an image field to the Pokemón table that takes an image url.
+* Write a migration that adds an image field to the Pokémon table that takes an image url.

-* Display the image on both the gym and the Pokemón index page.
+* Display the image on both the gym and the Pokémon index page.

 ## WIREFRAMES